//php print_r(get_the_ID()); ?>

 Candidates should prepare for a paper that tests clarity of concepts and smart decision-making under time pressure.

-The UPSC Prelims Question Paper 2026, answer key, and detailed solutions will be available shortly after the completion of the examination.
+The UPSC Prelims Question Paper 2026, answer key, and detailed solutions were made available after the completion of the examination.

 | Resource | Availability |